CraftAcademyLabs/ca_course/guides/react_checkout_guide/11_finializing_on_the_client_side.md

 }
 ```

 Run your tests now and they should be green.
 We have now finalized the entire creating order functionality both in the front and the backend.
+Go over your code again and marvel at your creation.
+This is one approach we can take to create an ordering functionality in React from scratch.